stephan-hof/pyrocksdb/docs/api/database.rst

         Set the database entry for "key" to "value".

-        :param string key: Name for this entry
+        :param bytes key: Name for this entry
-        :param string value: Data for this entry
+        :param bytes value: Data for this entry
         :param bool sync:
             If ``True``, the write will be flushed from the operating system buffer cache (by calling WritableFile::Sync()) before the write